Pobble/hubspot_v3/README.md

 # HubspotV3

+Ruby gem wrapper around Hubspot API V3

+Currently this gem focuses on **Batch** update/create/search of Contacts.
+More info in [source code](https://github.com/Pobble/hubspot_v3/blob/master/lib/hubspot_v3.rb)

+Reason why Batch (or Bulk) operations are preferred by this gem is that Hubspot has a strict [limits on number of requests](https://developers.hubspot.com/apisbytier)
+(around 100 requests per 10seconds,  up to 200 requests per 10 seconds).
+When dealing with large number of Contacts single request operations are killing those limits quite quickly.

+## Other solutions out there

+Gem currently covers only features that are needed for our use cases, however this repo/gem is open for any Pull Requests with additional features.

-There are 2 existing Hubspot gems out there:
+If you need other features and wish not to contribute to this gem there are 2 existing Hubspot gems out there:

-* [Official API v3 gem](https://github.com/HubSpot/hubspot-api-ruby) (which is just generated from API)
+* [Official gem](https://github.com/HubSpot/hubspot-api-ruby) based on V3 API but is just generated Ruby code
-*
+* [Community gem](https://github.com/HubspotCommunity/hubspot-ruby) which is better code quality but based on V1 API

+It's possible to use our gem along with  any of these two gems.

 ## Installation